-Federal legislation provides funding for State grants to provide services that will prevent the unnecessary separation of children from their families, improve their quality of care, and ensure permanency for children by reuniting them with their parents, through adoption, or via another permanent living arrangement.
-Federal programs related to family support include the Community-Based Child Abuse Prevention (CBCAP) program, the Family Preservation and Family Support Services Act of 1993, the Promoting Safe and Stable Families provisions of the Adoption and Safe Families Act of 1997, and the Safe and Stable Families Amendments of 2001, and the Family First Prevention Services Act of 2018.
+Federal legislation provides funding for State grants to provide services that will prevent the unnecessary separation of children from their families, improve their quality of care, and ensure permanency by reuniting them with their parents through adoption or via another permanent living arrangement.
+Federal programs related to family support include the Community-Based Child Abuse Prevention program, the Family Preservation and Family Support Services Act of 1993, the Promoting Safe and Stable Families provisions of the Adoption and Safe Families Act of 1997, the Safe and Stable Families Amendments of 2001, and the Family First Prevention Services Act of 2018.

 The following resources provide a broad overview of policies addressing family support services and program approaches to providing such services to families.

 Community-Based Family Support: Exemplars With Implementation and Evaluation Strategies (PDF - 1,393 KB)

 Focuses on community-based family supports and explores why they are needed, what support networks look like, lessons learned for design and implementation of family support networks, and evaluation strategies to consider.

 U.S. Department of Health and Human Services, Administration for Children and Families, Early Childhood Learning and Knowledge Center

 Provides information on family support services to ensure that all family members are safe and healthy and have the opportunity for educational attainment and economic advancement.
 The website highlights resources for children and families experiencing homelessness, affected by domestic violence, striving for family well-being, and working toward economic mobility.

 Features of Programs Designed to Help Families Achieve Economic Security and Promote Child Well-Being (PDF - 798 KB)